Starting Date : As Soon As Possible

 TASKS AND RESPONSABILITIES

 - Programmes: S/he ensures that medical programme(s) are in line with PUI’s health policy and monitors their quality and efficacy.
+S/he works closely with Deputy Health Coordinator and train him/her on necessary PUI policies and quality standards required for proper monitoring of programmes implementation.

 - Logistics and Administration: S/he ensures the activities for which he/she is responsible comply with logistical and administrative procedures.